 What we mean: It’s OK to pay the minimums if you are aggressively working toward financial goals like building an emergency fund, paying off credit card debt and getting on track for retirement, or if you have a really tight budget.
 But don’t pay the minimums just so you can have more disposable income for going out on the weekends.

-Why: That’s an expensive choice.
+Why: That can be an expensive choice.
 While many student loans–federal especially–have lower interest rates compared to credit card debt, they still have interest, which is accumulating while you pay the minimums.
 You’re also delaying the moment when you will finally be free of your student loan debt!

 Already made this mistake?
 Re-evaluate your budget and start paying more for your loans today.
-It also helps to calculate how long it will take you to pay off your loans if you just pay the minimum, versus if you increase your payments.
+It also can help to calculate how long it will take you to pay off your loans if you just pay the minimum, versus if you increase your payments.

 2. Choosing the Wrong Payment Plan